-Also, ensure that you have some decent footwear as the gigantic rocks are slippy and, you’ll want to go further into the rocks to find your own spot.
+Also, ensure you have some decent footwear as the gigantic rocks are slippy and you’ll want to go further down river to find a good spot.

 After all that walking, you deserve to relax for at least a good hour.
 If planning on spending the day here, carry some snacks with you from the town.

 How about an afternoon learning more about coffee?
 There are various Coffee farm tours you can do from Minca so just ask around.